 PRIMARY DUTIES AND RESPONSIBILITIES:

-Interact with children ages 0-3 in various experimental settings including interviews, scans, EEG, eye tracking, and childcare.
+Interact with mothers and children ages 0-18 months in various experimental settings including recruiting, interviews, scans, follow up assessments, and childcare.

 Screen, consent, and schedule participants via phone and in-person as research protocols dictate.